 Recyclable materials such as PET may be sorted from other recyclables at material recovery centers, and baled for shipment to a PET recycling facility.
 As with other scrap material, focus should be on proper bale handling and storage practices to minimize product contamination.

 After arriving at a recycling facility, bales may be staged before they are placed on the conveyor belt and fed to the bale breaker.
 Bales are then split open, and bottles are singulated.
-This material may be pre-washed, and labels removed, using steam and chemicals.
-During the pre-wash stage, bottles sent through a hot water or hot air trommel will result in PVC bottles turning slightly brown, providing for easier identification and removal during the manual sorting.
+This material may be pre-washed and labels removed, using steam and chemicals.
+During the pre-wash stage, any polyvinyl chloride (PVC) bottles sent through a hot water or hot air trommel will turn slightly brown, providing for easier identification and removal during the manual sorting stage.

-The pre-wash and label removal allows for easier identification of material using Near Infrared (NIR) sorting equipment to remove other materials.
+The pre-wash and label removal process allows for easier identification of material using near infrared (NIR) sorting equipment to remove other materials.
 Other technologies employed include metal detectors and manual sorting belts.
-Manual sorting techniques may include either positive (removing the PET from the material flow) or negative (removing the non-PET material) sorting.
+Manual sorting techniques include either positive sorting results, such as removing the PET from the material flow, or negative results, such as removing the non-PET items from the material flow.

 After the sorting process, the PET material is ground into particles known as “flakes.”
 Flake purity is central to preserving the value of the reclaimed plastic.
 Further separation techniques involve washing and air classification as well as water baths, where material either sinks or floats, which helps separate residual foreign materials.
 Washing can be undertaken at standard or elevated heat levels.
 The use of disinfectants and detergents aids in achieving a complete cleaning.

-After the completion of grinding, washing, and separation steps, the material is rinsed to eliminate any remaining contaminants or cleaning agents.
+After the completion of grinding, washing and separation, the material is rinsed to eliminate any remaining contaminants or cleaning agents.
 The recycled PET is then dried before reintroduction as a manufacturing material or before further processing.